vault-thirteen/SPA/scripts/ReadMe.md

 are checked in the starter script, so be careful with the execution order.

 In order to use the `create-certificates.bat` script, you need to have _OpenSSL_ installed and reachable in your `PATH` environmental variable.
+OpenSSL is available here: https://www.openssl.org